 I have been teaching the program for over five years.
 My teaching certification is from the University of Massachusetts Medical Center and I was trained in the Jon Kabat-Zinn program, which is world renowned.
 The reason I teach it at the MaineHealth Learning Resource Center is because we know it’s effective.

 A lot of people talk about mindfulness today.
 Meditation is a tool to achieve a certain quality of mind so it is part of the mindfulness practice.
-What we know about [the benefits] is through the research and the medical evidence that Jon has been able to provide over the course of 35, almost 40 years.
-And we know that it absolutely works.
+What we know about

 The 8-week Mindfulness Based Stress Reduction program has been proven to reduce blood pressure and enhance the immune system and to help people with a wide variety of chronic conditions such as stress disorders, chronic pain, heart disease, anxiety, depression, sleep issues and fibromyalgia.
 There are many physical benefits and studies have been done repeatedly to validate the effectiveness of mindfulness meditation when done on a regular basis.